Jinu: 2004–present: Extended hiatus and Work at YG Entertainment

 Between 2004 and 2014, the duo went on an extended hiatus.
 They remained at YG Entertainment working in various behind-the-scenes roles.
 Jinu was appointed as the Director of Overseas Operations.
 He was in charge of matters overseas including auditions and concerts.
 He discovered Bobby of iKon in New York then brought him to Korea to train under YG Entertainment.

 In 2014, Jinusean made his first appearance in 10 years on a Korean variety TV show called Infinite Challenge.
 In 2015, they released the single "Tell Me One More Time" which marked the end of their hiatus.

 As of 2018, Jinu is confirmed to star in a new series by Netflix and YG Entertainment, YG Future Strategy Office.

 Personal life

-He is the grandson of Nam June Paik, a Korean-American artist, with his first wife.

 On May 14, 2006, Jinu married actress Kim Jun-hee.
 They divorced in 2008, after two years of marriage due to irreconcilable differences.